apache/cloudstack-documentation/source/adminguide/service_offerings.rst

       capacity is available.

-   -  **Public**: Indicate whether the compute offering should be available all domains or only some domains.
+   -  **Public**: Indicate whether the compute offering should be available to all domains or only some domains.
 Choose Yes to make it available to all domains.
-Choose No to limit the scope to one or more domains.
+Choose No to limit the scope to one or more specific domains.

    -  **isVolatile**: If checked, VMs created from this service offering will have their root disks reset upon reboot.
 This is useful for